WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 ### Completing the Feat

-There are two more changes needed to finish Greater Skald's Vigor:
+There are at least two changes needed to finish Greater Skald's Vigor:

 1. Require 10 ranks in Performance (song)
 2. Add support for Lingering Performance